THEKODIKO/DAB-Dumb_way_to_Automatize_BadUpdate/README.md

 ## Software Setup:
 **Note**: Since you have 2 Raspberry pi picos, one of them will server as a santroller and the other will contain the circuitpython code.
 Also it doesn't matter which raspberry pi pico is what.
 ### Santroller (the controller emulating Raspberry pi pico ):
-- Video link (full setup): https://youtu.be/sRtnlW2Wy2o
+- Video link (full setup, also check the description): https://youtu.be/sRtnlW2Wy2o
 - Pinout (Pulled Down) (Raspberry pi pico):
 	- A -> 16
 	- B -> 17